Developing disruptive technologies to prevent and manage various neuromusculoskeletal and cardiovascular conditions

 - To enable industry partners to test, trial and commercialise technologies that advance our vision and support the transformation of the musculoskeletal, neurological, cardiac and vascular fields.

-GCORE’s direction is overseen by an Advisory Board that embraces collaboration between researchers, engineers, clinicians, professionals, industry and institutional partnerships within Australia.
+GCORE’s direction is overseen by a cross-disciplinary Advisory Board that embraces collaboration between researchers, engineers, clinicians, professionals, industry and institutional partnerships within Australia.

 ADaPT's high-tech mechanical testing and additive manufacturing capabilities enable us to develop orthopaedic implants and wearable devices.
 These include a range of software suites, industry standard multi-disciplinary collaboration space with high-end multiprocessor workstations linked into the Griffith’s high performance-computing cluster, a 6-degree of freedom robotic machine for testing orthopaedic implants and mock circulatory system for testing cardiovascular devices, 3D multi-metal printer (Renishaw AM400), plus a range of polymer, carbon fibre and biological printers, exceeding 50 different 3D printers in total.